 The baby kept crying.

-“Hush, my son, hush, and I’ll give you ageless youth and deathless life…”
+“Hush, my son, hush, and I’ll give you ageless youth and deathless life.”

 The baby grew into a smart and brave little prince.
-The king and the queen sent him to school and philosophers, and everything that an ordinary child learned in a year, the prince learned in a month’s time instead.
-The king and the queen were proud of him, and the people in the kingdom were glad that they were getting a king as wise as King Solomon, but, the prince grew thoughtful and sad as the years went by.
-At his fifteenth birthday’s feast, while his parents celebrated together with their merry courtiers, the prince rose from his seat and spoke.
+The king and the queen sent him to school and to philosophers, and what other children learned in a year, the prince learned in a month.
+His parents were proud of him, and the people of the kingdom rejoiced, for their future king would be as wise as King Solomon himself.
+But the prince grew thoughtful and sad as the years passed.

-“Father, it’s time for you to give me what you promised me when I was born.”
+At his fifteenth birthday feast, while his parents celebrated together with their merry courtiers, the prince rose from his seat and spoke.
+“Father, it’s time for you to give me what you promised when I was born.”

 “My son,” the king said, “how can I give you such an impossible gift?
 What I said back then was only to make you stop crying.”

 The king and the queen begged him to stay.
-The courtiers fell on their knees.
+The courtiers fell to their knees.
+“Your father is growing old,” they said.
+“Soon we’ll make you our king…”

-Nothing could change the prince’s mind, so the king gave him his blessing.
-The queen saw to the journey preparations.
-The prince went to the royal stables, where the king kept the strongest and the fastest horses in the entire country.
-The prince grabbed each stallion by the tail and wrestled it down on its knees until none was standing.
-The prince looked around once more and saw an old, plagued and wretched horse in the back of the stable.
-The prince went to it and grabbed its tail, but the horse turned its head and spoke in the human tongue.
+The prince went to the royal stables, where his father kept the strongest and fastest horses in the entire land.
+He seized each stallion by the tail and wrestled them to their knees, until not one remained standing.
+Then he looked around once more and spotted an old, plague-ridden, and wretched horse at the back of the stable.
+The prince went to it and grabbed its tail, but the horse turned its head and spoke in the tongue of men.

-The court and the whole kingdom were in mourning.
-The prince, on his winged horse, with his shiny sword in his hand, said goodbye to the queen and the king, to the courtiers, the servants and the people.
-One more time they begged him to stay, but the prince opened the way for the convoy of carriages and soldiers that his parents were sending along for the journey.
-When he reached the border, the prince stopped the procession, divided the gold and the food among the soldiers, and sent them back home.
-He only saved for himself what his horse could carry, and headed east.
-After three days and three nights, they arrived at the edge of a field sprinkled with white human bones.
+The court and the entire kingdom were heartbroken.
+The prince, astride his winged horse, with his shiny sword in hand, said goodbye to the queen and the king, to the courtiers, the servants, and the people.
+One last time, they begged him to stay, but he cleared the way for the convoy of carriages and soldiers his parents had sent for the journey.
+At the border, he halted the procession, divided the gold and food among the soldiers, and sent them back home.
+He kept only what his horse could carry and headed east.

 “Hold on to me,” the horse said.
 “Gheonoaia is coming.”

-“Stop, prince,” Gheonoaia said.
+“Stop, Prince,” Gheonoaia said.
 “I promise I won’t hurt you.”

 The prince didn’t believe her, so she wrote it down in her own blood.